Tracking Spanish Imperial Eagles with GPS-GSM transmitters brings to light perhaps a more common than previously thought movements.

 The new Cádiz population has a visible effect as a connector: there are already at least six individuals released in the reintroduction program that have joined the breeding nucleus in other areas, four in Doñana, one in south-eastern Portugal and one in southern Castilla-La Mancha.
 In addition, the pairs that form the Cádiz population consist of birds released in the reintroduction program as well as other non-ringed birds likely originated from the nearby Sierra Morena”.

-In addition to Morocco, 2 eagles have also visited western Algeria and one has reached Mauritania.
+In addition to Morocco, three eagles have also visited western Algeria (two for a distance relatively long, see their map below, and one only for a short distance).
+One of the eagles has reached as far south as Mauritania.

 Morandini, V., Florencio, C., Garrido, J. R., Muñoz, F., de Diego, S., González, M., Torralvo, C. & Ferrer, M. 2016.
 Aguila imperial ibérica: recuperando espacio más allá de las fronteras.
 Quercus (361): 24–29.